lmqxwm/lmqxwm/README.md

 <img src="1123.JPG" width=40% />
 </div>

- - I love exploration and challenges.
+ - I love exploration and challenges. ♒️
+ - Recent activities: ⛷🧩🏸🎹⛰🚴🏻‍♀️
  - If you would like to walk along Lake Michigan in Chicago, feel free to [reach out✉️](mqliu@uchicago.edu).</font>
 ***